-There are countless uses for burlap in the home and garden.
+There are countless uses for burlap (hessian, jute) in the home and garden.
 This natural, woven fabric is excellent for crafts, decor, protecting plants, lining flower planters, growing potatoes, and more.

 What is Burlap?

 Depending on where you live, you may know it as burlap, hessian, or jute.

 Burlap is a woven fabric made from natural materials.
 The most common source is the jute plant, but there is burlap made from other plant sources as well.
 The name is not protected so you might also find burlap made from synthetic materials.
 I only use the natural stuff.

 You’ve probably noticed how popular burlap has become in recent years.
 I’m sure a lot of this came from the farmhouse decor craze (sorry, couldn’t think of a more appropriate word!) using this unique fabric for everything from cushions to curtains.

 The natural fibers provide beautiful colour and texture for grain sacks, ribbons and bows, faux flowers, wall-hangings and more.

 Years ago I was given a giant roll of burlap fabric for protecting my evergreen shrubs in the winter.
 Since then, it has become a great resource for numerous creative projects as well.